5.18.2011

 I found some cream peonies, a lily that looks Asiatic but I'm told it's a single blooming tall lily {possibly a tiger}.
 We'll just have to wait and see.

-Some purple daylily that I imagine is a lavender shade came home with us and some new daffodils, too.
+Some purple daylily that I imagine is a lavender shade came home with us and some daffodils, too.

 Another daffodil looking plant with a large bulb came with other bulbs.
+I'm told it may be surprise lily.
+Whatever comes up will be surprise, that's for sure!

-I shared mature Shasta Daisy starts, lots of Siberian Iris, Many Happy Returns Daylilies, dark purple {almost black} Columbine and some
+I shared mature Shasta Daisy starts, lots of Siberian Iris, Many Happy Returns Daylilies, dark purple {almost black} Columbine and some Stella de Oro Daylilies.
+There's another swap in fall.
+Mr. Fabulous and I can hardly wait.

 The weather has not been kind lately to our blooms but I'm happy to see the double daffodils doing well.
 They're my favorites of all the daffodils.
 The centers are so full they remind me of carnations.